How are we doing?

 Our New Tenants

-In the last quarter we housed 106 new households and agreed to 5 mutual exchanges.
+In the last quarter we housed 88 new households.
+There were 5 mutual exchanges agreed.

-Our average time for getting a property ready for a new tenant was 37.11 days.
+Our average time for getting a property ready for a new tenant was 61.8 days (please note that this figure has been affected by the Coronavirus pandemic).
 This gives us time to:

 - inspect the property